Brake Safety Week is here - are you ready?

 What Inspectors Are looking For

 During the brake portion of a vehicle inspection, inspectors will look for missing, non-functioning, loose, contaminated or cracked parts on the brake system, and non-manufactured holes (such as rust holes and holes created by rubbing or friction) and broken springs in the spring brake housing section of the parking brake.
+Additionally, this year they will be focusing on drums and rotors.

 Partnership with FMCSA